mariamrtn/tfm-FLwithCopies/README.md

 Each experiment contains:
 - `client_app.py` – Defines the ClientApp.
 It is where clients' local training happens and where predictions for the synthetic data used to train the global model (copy) are obtaiend.
 - `server_app.py` – Defines the ServerApp.
 Here the global model is initialized and stored and it is where the FL rounds are started according to our new custom strategy.
-- `custom_strategy.py` – Defines the custom federated learning strategy with copies that we have created.
+- `custom_strategy.py` – Defines the custom FL strategy with copies that we have created.
 - `task.py` – Contains functions used in other files.
-- `evaluation_metrics.py` – Computes two histograms to evaluate the global model after it has been trained: fidelity histogram and copy error histogram.
+- `evaluation_metrics.py` – Computes two histograms to evaluate the clients and global model after it has been trained: fidelity histogram and copy error histogram.
 - `get_original_data.py` – Generates the original datasets used for local training of clients and evaluation of the global model's accuracy.
 - `get_synthetic_data.py` – Generates the synthetic datasets used for training the global model and fidelity evaluation.
 - `plot_metrics_evol.py` – Plots the evolution of training loss and fidelity across the FL rounds.